 Withdrawal, as manifested by either of the following:

 - The characteristic withdrawal syndrome for that substance

 - The substance (or a closely related substance) is taken to relieve or avoid withdrawal symptoms.

-The DSM 5 allows clinicians to specify how severe the SUD is, depending on how many symptoms are identified.
-Two or three symptoms indicate a mild SUD, four or five symptoms indicate a moderate SUD, and six or more symptoms indicate a severe SUD.
+Substance Use Disorder is on a spectrum.
+Clinicians specify how severe the Substance Use Disorder is depending on how many symptoms are identified.
+Two or three symptoms indicate mild, four or five symptoms indicate moderate, and six or more symptoms indicate addiction.